Chips100/clr2ts/README.md

 ```

 ### Type filters
 In most cases, clr2ts should not translate all types in the source assembly, but rather a specific subset.
-You can define type filters to control which types should be translated.
+You can define type filters to control which types should be translated. clr2ts will still translate dependencies of the matching types, even if they do not match the filter criteria.
+If you do not want to create translations of specific dependencies you can use custom type maps (see below) to map those to the `any` type, for example.

 ```
 "input": {